ryanilano/hackintosh-asus-b650ef-amd/README.md

-## The Intro and Bittersweet End?
+## The Bittersweet End?

 Last month Apple announced that Tahoe would be the last version of macOS to support Intel processors.
-Other than upgrading this repo from Ventura to Tahoe I don't expect to see any future updates to the repo.
-In late 2025 my advice is don't go the hackintosh route unless you've already got the equipment or you really like to tinker.
+Other than upgrading from Ventura to Tahoe I don't expect to see many future updates to the repo.
+In late 2025 my advice is buy the newest cheapest Mac you can find.
+I have the $699 bottom of the barrel stock M4 MacBook Air and its freaking awesome!
+Don't go the hackintosh route unless you don't like yourself, you've already got the equipment or you really like to tinker.

 I started building hackintoshes around 2009/2010 because I simply didn't have enough money to get the performance and speed I needed.
-Getting macOS to run on software it wasn't designed for is difficult but it works great if you put the time into it but... times have changed.
-I picked up the Mac Mini M4 Pro which runs as fast if not faster than the beast of a machine below.
-I also picked up the cheapest M4 MacBook Air and even with my insane requirements I have zero complaints with either system.
+Getting macOS to run on hardware it wasn't designed for is difficult but it works REALLY well if you put the time and effort into it.
+Times have changed.
+I picked up a Mac Mini M4 Pro which runs as fast if not faster than the beast of a machine below... all under 30-40W max.

 ### Hardware